RonnieLast/esphome-dual-zone-heating-controller/README.md

  - Optional internal climate/thermostats (auto-mode) to manage each zone.
 (Auto mode is dependant on HA for temperature data)
  - Zone or Global disablement from REST/HA

-The backlit buttons are multifunctional: one for boosting the hot water, one for the upstairs zone heating and one for the downstairs zone heating.
+The backlit buttons used in this project are multifunctional: one for boosting the hot water, one for the upstairs zone heating and one for the downstairs zone heating.
 For each of the heating zones there are three functions available:
   - Single press calls a 1hr heating boost
   - Double press (within 5 sec of the first press) calls a 2hr heating boost